 When you think about it, every business in America today is in the business of IT.
 There’s only a handful of businesses that are not so integrated with technology that they couldn’t use an IT Asset plan.
 With this kind of investment (IT borders on being the most well-funded department of most larger businesses), does it really make sense not to give it the specialized, conscientious attention it deserves?

 What about your business?
 Do you have an ITAM program that tries to handle the disposition of its devices alongside all the other duties it is meant to handle?
 How’s that working for you?
-Leave a comment below to continue the conversation.
+Leave a comment on our social sites to continue the conversation.